jgthms/marksheet/_posts/2015-06-02-css-background.md

 ### background-position

 By default, a background image will repeat itself indefinitely.
-You can specify where its **original position**, by choosing a horizontal `x` value, and a vertical `y` one.
+You can specify its **original position**, by choosing a horizontal `x` value, and a vertical `y` one.

 For each coordinate, you either use: